 CA-48

-This bill transfers approximately 1,261 acres of federal land in Riverside County, California, into trust for the benefit of the Pechanga Band of Indians.
-The land must be maintained as open space dedicated to the protection of its cultural and wildlife resources.
-Crucially, the bill explicitly prohibits the use of this land for any gaming activities.
+This bill transfers approximately 860 acres of federal land in Riverside County, California, into trust for the benefit of the Pechanga Band of Indians.
+The land will be incorporated into the Tribe’s reservation and must be maintained as protected open space, with strict prohibitions against gaming activities and development inconsistent with conservation.
+Existing legal agreements, water rights, and land-use permits remain unaffected by this transfer.